 Sources and References

-- FERPI — Italian Public Relations Federation
+- FERPI — Italian Federation of Public Relations

 - CIPR — Chartered Institute of Public Relations